mezcalhead/covid-19-tools/README.md

 The <b>data</b> directory is where output files are placed, as well as reference files.<br>

-Here is a simple code example:
+Here is a simple code example that reports on the US confirmed cases and deaths, iterates all the countries, then iterates all the counties in VA.
+All geographic hierarchies descend from the base class 'Area' in covid-structures.py:

 ```python
 import covid_tools as ct